Quixotic95/gittigidiyor-graduation-project-Quixotic95/README.md

 ### Whenever you want to terminate the application completely

 Just simply press Ctrl + C on the all running bash windows.
+Sometimes you need to press multiple times until the output "^C" is shown.